 Corporations today are on-boarding new employees critical to their mission in supporting various industries.
 The ramp up of these individuals is necessary to quickly contribute to the core expertise of the business.
 The challenge to corporations is to introduce these individuals into a far more complex world, both external and internal to the enterprise.
 The purpose of this Academy is to quickly address the gap between knowledge learned in university engineering degree programs and knowledge/skills needed to be productive in the automotive environment including technical, organizational, and personal disciplines.
-The curriculum consists of a series of on-line, self-directed modules and a six-day instructor-led classroom experience that includes lecture, discussion, case studies, and hands-on exercises.
+The curriculum consists of a series of on-line, self-directed modules and a five-day instructor-led classroom experience that includes lecture, discussion, case studies, and hands-on exercises.

 Note: Attendees are requested to bring with them a business or scientific calculator capable of doing exponential calculations, for the financial section during the class portion.